gitlabhq/gitlabhq/doc/user/admin_area/settings/usage_statistics.md

 Also, we track if you've installed Mattermost with GitLab.
 For example: `"mattermost_enabled":true"`.

+More data will be added over time.
+The goal of this ping is to be as light as possible, so it won't have any performance impact on your installation when calculation is made.

+### Deactivate the usage ping

+By default, usage ping is opt-out.
+If you want to deactivate this feature, go to the Settings page of your administration panel and uncheck the Usage ping checkbox.

 ## Privacy policy

 GitLab Inc. does **not** collect any sensitive information, like project names